-Reconciling Duality and Non-Duality in Everyday Life
+Reconciling Duality and Non-Duality in Your Everyday Life

 One of the most profound paradoxes within spiritual and philosophical thought is the tension between duality and non-duality.
 On one hand, our immediate lived experience is defined by clear polarities - good and evil, light and dark, self and other.
 Yet, the non-dual teachings of mystics and sages suggest that at a deeper level, all things are fundamentally interconnected and whole.